TC01/python-xkcd/README.md

 # xkcd v2.3.2 - A Python interface to xkcd.com

-By Ben Rosser
-Released under MIT License (see LICENSE.txt)
+By Ben Rosser, released under MIT License (see LICENSE.txt)

 This is a Python library for accessing and retrieving links to comics from the xkcd webcomic by Randall Munroe.
 It is NOT endorsed or made by him, it's an